Resume Tips

 Key Takeaways:

-- Begin your resume by making a clear objective statement.
+- Start your resume with an unambiguous objective statement.

 - Emphasize transferable skills.